Persuade Ethically

 For instance, consider Phoebe, who wants to persuade her company to develop a new product line.
 If Phoebe is deceptive in her presentation of claims and data, she might “win” the argument and meet her instrumental goal.
 However, should company leaders determine that Phoebe intentionally falsified, fabricated, or withheld critical information, leaders likely will feel betrayed and disrespected, which will damage Phoebe’s relationship with them.
 Furthermore, they almost certainly will view her as dishonest and unethical, which will tarnish Phoebe’s reputation.

-Not only will damaged relationships and a tarnished reputation make Phoebe’s future persuasive attempts much more difficult, it is possible that her current persuasive attempt still may fail.
+Not only will damaged relationships and a tarnished reputation make Phoebe’s future persuasive attempts much more difficult, but it is possible that her current persuasive attempt may still fail.
 That is, once Phoebe’s deception is detected, the leaders may change their course of action and rescind any earlier commitment to the new product development.

 The moral here is that any short-term gains from unethical attempts to influence almost certainly will be outweighed by long-term losses.
 In contrast, ethical persuasion can build long-term trust and, when successful, can create lasting changes in beliefs and actions.
 Therefore, you would be well-served to “lose” some persuasive attempts throughout your career than you would be to use unethical tactics to secure short-term gains.